saucelabs/sauce-docs/docs/dev/api/insights.md

 <details><summary><span className="api get">GET</span> <code>/v2/insights/&#123;source&#125;/trends/tests</code></summary>
 <p/>

-Return an array of buckets with aggregations, for example number of tests run on a specific browser or device.
+Return an array of buckets with aggregations, such as number of tests run on a specific browser or device.

 #### Parameters